Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

 \begin{quote} [Lambert objects that changes] are possible only on the assumption of time; therefore time is something real ...
 Then I asked myself: Why does one not accept the following parallel argument?
 Bodies are real (according to the testimony of outer sense).
 Now, bodies are possible only under the condition of space; therefore space is something objective and real that inheres in the things themselves.
 The reason lies in the fact that it is obvious, in regard to outer things, that one cannot infer the reality of the object from the reality of the representation ... \citep[p.
 75]{zweig1967}. \end{quote}

 This is the same objection which Guyer puts as follows: ``Why doesn't the indispensable role of space and time in our experience prove the transcendental realism rather than idealism of space and time themselves?'' \citep[p.
 349]{guyer1987}.
 Kant's answer, that it is ``obvious'' that such an inference is invalid, seems unsatisfactory.
 But before dismissing this as mere dogmatism we should attempt to understand exactly why Kant thinks it is obvious.
 We can understand Kant's position if we place his 1772 letter in its proper context.
-Kant's preoccupation, as early as 1755, was with the question of how one might make metaphysics legitimate.\footnote{In characterising Kant's views in this way, I depart from commentators, such as Caranti, who view Kant's philosophy (both early and late) as primarily concerned with providing an answer to Cartesian skepticism \citep[Ch.
-1]{caranti2007}.} For Kant, although the aim of metaphysics is purportedly rational certainty with regards to its propositions, in practice its methods are often arbitrary and hypothetical in character.
+Kant's preoccupation, as early as 1755, was with the question of how one might make metaphysics legitimate.
+For Kant, although the aim of metaphysics is purportedly rational certainty with regards to its propositions, in practice its methods are often arbitrary and hypothetical in character.
 His (preparatory) project at this stage is thus to provide a principled methodology or \emph{epistemic grounding} for metaphysics, now to be thought of as a \emph{science}.

 Thus, in the \emph{New Elucidation} of 1755, Kant declares that his intention is to ``establish two new principles of metaphysical cognition'' \citepalias[1:387]{kant1755}. ``By their means'', he tells us, ``you may acquire no inconsiderable power in the realm of truths.'' \citepalias[1:416]{kant1755}.
 In his \emph{Only Possible Argument} of 1763, Kant declares that he will supply---not an actual demonstration---but the only sure way in which a demonstration of God's existence may proceed: ``What I am furnishing here is the materials for constructing a building ...'' \citepalias[2:66]{kant1763a}.
 In his `Prize Essay' of the same year, Kant outlines the rules by which metaphysics must proceed in its investigations and ``by which alone the highest possible degree of metaphysical certainty can be attained'' \citepalias[2:285]{kant1763b}.
 Within metaphysics, Kant tells us, ``One's chief concern will be to arrive only at judgements about the object which are true and completely certain'' (ibid.).
 Rationally certain cognition with regard to the propositions of metaphysics (traditionally construed) is the goal which by the first Critique Kant will ultimately reject as unachievable.
 Yet at this stage, Kant is still hopeful that metaphysically certain cognition is possible if only one can purify metaphysics' methods.